coady/lupyne/docs/.build/html/_sources/engine.txt

   .. attribute:: filters

-    Mapping of cached filters, which are also used for facet counts.
+    Mapping of cached filters by field, which are used for facet counts.

+  .. attribute:: spellcheckers

+    Mapping of cached spellcheckers by field.

 IndexSearcher
 ^^^^^^^^^^^^^